What Is Gypsum Underlayment, and What Is It Used For?

 For commercial buildings that require a fire-resistance rating, gypsum underlayment is oftentimes the best and most cost-effective solution.
-The product acts as a passive fire protection system that effectively meets code requirements.
+The product acts as a passive fire protection system and is an essential part of a 1-hour floor/ceiling fire-rated assembly.

 Application 2 – Sound reduction

 No one wants to hear every move that people upstairs are making.
 It is for this reason that all multifamily residential buildings are required to meet a minimum STC/IIC sound rating of 50.
-While there are many more expensive ways to achieve this sound rating, gypsum underlayment in combination with a sound mat remains one of the most cost-effective solutions.
+While there are many more expensive ways to achieve this sound rating, a sound mat with a gypsum underlayment topping remains one of the most cost-effective solutions.

 Application 3 – Floor leveling

-Either due to settling over time or poor construction, many commercial remodeling projects require getting floors back to level.
-When pumped onto uneven floors, gypsum underlayment “self-levels” and when cured creates a level floor with a compressive strength similar to that of traditional concrete.
+Either due to settling over time or poor construction, many commercial remodeling projects require floor leveling.
+When pumped onto uneven floors, gypsum underlayment can be leveled to a predetermined elevation and when cured creates a level floor with a compressive strength similar to that of traditional concrete.

 Application 4 – Radiant heating